×

 8. Peas

-Peas are adorable little bright green balls that tend to be a favourite for many.
-They have a slightly sweet, slightly earthy flavour that works well in a lot of dishes like stir-fries, soups, and sauces.
+Peas are adorable little bright green balls that tend to be a favorite.
+They have a slightly sweet, slightly earthy flavor that works well in a lot of dishes like stir-fries, soups, and sauces.

 9. Zucchini

 Ever heard of zoodles?
 For those of you on a diet, zucchini noodles started trending on social media as a delicious pasta replacement.
 This just proves how adaptable and versatile this vegetable is.
-Combined with its mild flavour that pairs well with a lot of other sauces and flavours, zucchini tends to be a loved vegetable.
+Combined with its mild flavor that pairs well with a lot of other sauces and flavors, zucchini tends to be a loved vegetable.

 10. Onions

 Whether you enjoy this vegetable raw for that sharp bite or slow-cooked till sweet and caramelized, onions are used in such a wide variety of dishes they're hard not to love.
-You can cook them however you like, meaning there's likely some form or consistency of onion you can enjoy.
-Used as toppings on pizza, a filling for sandwiches, a component in stir-fries, and so much more, there are countless ways to eat and use onions.
+Used as toppings on pizza, a filling for sandwiches, a component in stir-fries, and so much more, there are countless ways to eat and use them.